artifacthub/hub/docs/repositories.md

 ## CoreDNS plugins repositories

-CoreDNS plugins repositories are expected to be hosted in Github or Gitlab repos.
+CoreDNS plugins repositories are expected to be hosted in Github, Gitlab or Bitbucket repos.
 When adding your repository to Artifact Hub, the url used **must** follow the following format:

 - `https://github.com/user/repo[/path/to/packages]`
 - `https://gitlab.com/user/repo[/path/to/packages]`